metarex-media/www-metarex-media/content/blog/nab2023-bruce-report/index.md

   alt = "photo of Bruce"
 >}}

-# MetaRex at NAB 2023
+# MetaRex at the NAB Show

 New Backers, offers to write code, offers of financial support, offers to write specification, new workflows and generally a thumbs up that {{% metarex %}} is going in the right direction.